 He is a Chartered Accountant, holds a Bachelor of Business in Accounting, a Graduate Diploma in Financial Planning and a Certificate IV in Financial Services (Finance/Mortgage Broking).
 He holds statutory registrations with the ATO as a Registered Tax Agent and with ASIC as a Registered Company Auditor.
-He is also a Chartered Tax Adviser of The Tax Institute and a Specialist Advisor of the SMSF Association.

-Andrew was appointed a director of the Company in October 2010 and holds the position of Chief Financial Officer and Company Secretary.
+Andrew was appointed a director of the Company in October 2010 and holds the position of Chief Executive Officer and Company Secretary.